Qu'Appelle, Saskatchewan: Early surrounding farm community

-Unlike in parts of the North-West Territories and, then, Province of Saskatchewan settled by Eastern Europeans in the Laurier-Sifton migration of the last decade of the 19th century and first decade of the 20th, much of the settlement in the Qu'Appelle District was by well-capitalised eastern Canadians and Britons.
+Unlike parts of the North-West Territories and, then, Province of Saskatchewan settled by Eastern Europeans in the Laurier-Sifton migration of the 1890s/1900s, much of the settlement in the Qu'Appelle District was by well-capitalised eastern Canadians and Britons.
 Rather than the small sod and plain lumber houses and outbuildings of later homesteaders, farm as well as town residential and outbuilding construction here was frequently large, ostentatious and built of brick or stone, often with large formal gardens, indicating not only the large families of the time but the anticipation of considerable prosperity and the ability to employ domestic help.

 Town amenities of the early decades of settlement were contingent on the farming hinterland being far more densely populated than today; travel to Regina was accomplished via a train journey and domestic transport mostly by horse-drawn conveyances.
 With the vastly depleted rural population and improved transport these amenities have almost wholly lapsed.
 The rationalisation by the grain companies of their depots for buying grain from farmers and the resulting disappearance of Qu'Appelle's grain elevators hastened the process of decline as even the regular visits by farmers to town to deliver grain ceased.

 Settlement colonies

 As with the nearby large farming projects Bell Farm and Cannington Manor, there were also large farming ventures near Qu'Appelle.
 W. Thistle and Thomas Wright started the Wright farm in 1882 on four sections of land (one section having been one 1 sqmi, 640 acre).
 By 1884, there were 770 acre in crops and 1050 acre tilled and ready for seed.

 W.R.
 Sykes laid down $32,000 for farm equipment to establish the W.R.
-Sykes English Company farm. ($32,000 is equivalent to $ in present day terms.
+Sykes English Company farm. ($32,000 is equivalent to $ in present-day terms.
 W.R.
 Sykes purchased eighteen sections of land north of Qu'Appelle and brought in the first steam plows to Western Canada.
 An advertisement featuring the Lord Brassey farm and estate was run in England and attracted farmers to the Church Colonisation Society venture called the Christ Church Settlement.
 In the 4 3/4 sections (4+3/4 sqmi) bought by the Church Colonisation Society 40 acre were set aside for each family.
 Amongst initial setbacks, the major blow came when the Dominion Land Survey offered 160 acre to settlers, making the 40 acre a mere pittance in comparison.
 In 1885 #1 hard wheat was selling for $0.62 a bushel.
 As a comparison to these large farms, the average homesteader on his single quarter section of land could barely afford a team of oxen which in 1882 cost around $250.
-At the time a good team of horses would run about $600. ($250 is equivalent to $ in present day terms and $600 is equivalent to $.)
+At the time a good team of horses would run about $600. ($250 is equivalent to $ in present-day terms and $600 is equivalent to $.)